raulzanardo/spotify_clock_wf2/README.md

 - **ESP32-S3** microcontroller with USB support and 20+ available GPIO pins
 - **HUB75 LED Matrix Driver** (onboard on HD-WF2, or external daughterboard)
 - **64×64 RGB LED Matrix Panel** (HUB75 interface, standard module that use nornal shift-registers, the S-PWM are not supported by the lib yet)
+ - **64×64 RGB LED Matrix Panel** (HUB75 interface, standard module that uses normal shift-registers; S-PWM panels are not supported by the library yet)
 - WiFi connectivity (built-in to ESP32-S3)

 ### Pin Configuration (WF2)